Articles by Tanzeel Sarwar

 The President of India has nominated Supreme Court Judge Justice Vikram Nath as the Executive Chairman of NALSA, effective November 24, 2025.
 This nomination, announced by the Ministry of Law and Justice, upholds the tradition of selecting the second senior-most Supreme Court judge for this important legal services role.

-Property Buyers Must Verify Claims Before Purchase, Cannot Rely Solely on Seller's Word
+Property Buyers Must Verify Claims before Purchase Cannot Rely Solely

 The Supreme Court has made it clear that people buying property cannot simply trust the seller's version without doing their own checks.